-2.3.3 Provide information on the child's 'Other Diagnoses/Main Area(s) of Difficulties)', if applicable. if the child:
+2.3.6 Provide information on the child's 'Other Diagnoses/Main Area(s) of Difficulties)', if applicable.
+If the child:

-- Has been provided with more than one formal statement of diagnosis, please include details of all other diagnoses in this field. - Has not received a formal statement of diagnosis, please include the child's main area(s) of difficulties or suspected disabilities/disorders in this field.
+Has been provided with more than one formal statement of diagnosis, please include details of all other diagnoses in this field.

+- Has not received a formal statement of diagnosis, please include the child's main area(s) of difficulties or suspected disabilities/disorders in this field. - Has a varied cognitive profile, or has not undergone any formal cognitive assessments, please indicate that child's cognitive functioning is estimated in this field.

-2.3.4 Provide accurate indications on the child's 'Specific Skills Functioning'.
+2.3.7 Provide accurate indications on the child's 'Specific Skills Functioning'.

 - Please ensure that the information provided here best represents the child's current level of functioning in each of the specific skill domains.
 If you do not have existing and/or valid information to ascertain the child's level of specific skills functioning at the point of application (e.g. no observations/assessments of child), you may choose to leave the relevant item(s) blank.
 Please include clear explanations and reasons for the lack of information under 'Others' in Section B. - If standardised assessment tools were used, interpretation of the child's functioning level should be made with reference to the distribution within the relevant population.
-Caution should be exercised when using or interpreting results that have not been standardised for the local population.
+For Singapore children, it is strongly recommended to use the Singapore Ability Scales (SAS) which has been adapted and normed for the Singapore population.
+Strong caution should be exercised when using or interpreting results that have not been standardised for the local population as the findings may be invalid.
 For more guidance, please refer to the 'Professional Practice Guidelines (PPG) for the Psycho-educational Assessment & Placement of Students with Special Educational Needs' (2018; Chapter 5, pp. 61).

-2.3.5 Good clinical practice requires information recorded in this section to be based on multiple sources of information, e.g., direct clinical assessments and/or interviews, scores from standardised assessment tools, or from indirect sources (e.g., reports by other professionals).
+2.3.8 Good clinical practice requires information recorded in this section to be based on multiple sources of information, e.g., direct clinical assessments and/or interviews, scores from standardised assessment tools, or from indirect sources (e.g., reports by other professionals).

-2.3.6 Please refer to the examples provided below.
+2.3.9 Please refer to the examples provided below.

-Specific Skills Functioning Levels (Examples) Toileting/ Independent Dressing/ Child is able to indicate needs and requires no/minimal supervision.
-Eating Requires supervision (e.g., verbal prompts, visual cues).
-Child needs some supervision and reminders, working towards independence.
-Requires adults' assistance.
-Child requires physical assistance from adults.
-Classroom Independent Functioning Child is able to follow instructions in a typical classroom setting (class size of about 20-25 students).
-Requires small group support. • Child is able to follow instructions in small groups of 4-5 students but requires some individualised/structured support in larger group settings (e.g., class of 20 students).
+Specific Skills Functioning Levels (Examples) Toileting/ Dressing/ Eating Independent • Child is able to indicate needs and requires no/minimal supervision.
+Requires supervision (e.g., verbal prompts, visual cues). • Child needs some supervision and reminders, working towards independence.
+Requires adults' assistance. • Child requires physical assistance from adults.
+Classroom Functioning Independent Child is able to follow instructions in a typical classroom setting (class size of about 20-25 students).
+Requires small group support.
+Child is able to follow instructions in small groups of 4-5 students but requires some individualised/structured support in larger group settings (e.g., class of 20 students).
 Requires 1:1 support (e.g., shadow teacher, teaching aide, caregiver). • Child is able to follow instructions only when a familiar adult provides individualised support.
 Cognitive Functioning No cognitive impairment • Child has adequate reasoning and cognitive processing skills; standardised scores in cognitive tests (if any) are within 2 SD from the mean.
+Mild cognitive impairment